 Usage

-(Optional) Create a basic shiny application in a new directory myapp/:
+To get started, we’ll create a basic shiny application in a new directory myapp/

 # Copy "Hello World" from `{shiny}`